MakerSpace for Digital Project Assignments

 Video content has become almost ubiquitous in our modern world.
 If you need to produce a video, the Makerspace can offer you support for every step of the process.

 - Video cameras are available at the library Information Desk, as well as a Canon EOS 5D DSLR camera, which is available for checkout after taking a one-time training (of approximately 30 minutes).
 Computer-mounted "webcams" are also available for video recorded at your computer.
 Sound and lighting equipment for your production are also available for checkout.
-Please contact Lily Zhang to receive training on the usage of any equipment.
+Please contact Brian F. Batista to receive training on the usage of any equipment.

 - You can take great videos on your phone.
-Be sure to follow these tips offered by NYTimes.
+Be sure to follow these tips.

 - The simplest non-linear editors (NLEs) are easy to use, but offer the least amount of options for making editing decisions.
 Editors that fall into this category include Adobe Spark, iMovie (which comes standard on Mac computers), and Photos for Windows (which comes standard on Windows computers).
 The following are some helpful tutorials on how to use these.